remotesensorDJB/uas_regulations/PITCHME.md

 @ul
 - < 55lb
 - <= 400ft AGL (or 400ft above structure)
+- Not interfere with airport/heliport operations
 - Daytime only (30 min before sunrise/30 min after sunset)
 - VLOS only
 - 3+ miles visibility
 @ulend

+Note:
+- Let's take a look at the major guidelines of Part 107, and understand how they apply to our operations

 +++
 @ul
 - Yield right of way to manned aircraft